Frequently Asked Questions

 - What forms of payment do you accept?

-We accept cash, check, Mastercard, Visa, Amex and Discover.
+We accept cash, check, Mastercard, Visa, American Express and Discover.
 We also accept Care Credit.

 - Can I make payments?